 Some folks don’t react well to melatonin.
 Either they find it addictive, or it causes unwanted side effects such as dizziness, nausea, and daytime sleepiness.
 You can, however, take a sleep aid that doesn’t contain melatonin — and this is our favorite product for that.

-This blend of herbs — which includes l-theanine, valerian extract, and chamomile extract — is meant to put you in a state of relaxation.
+This blend of herbs — which includes 200mg of l-theanine, 200mg of valerian extract, and 150mg of chamomile extract — is meant to put you in a state of relaxation.
 While this formula isn’t as powerful as one with melatonin, this is a solid option for those who want to steer clear of the stuff.

 And we like that this product is vegan-friendly, non-GMO, gluten-free, and third-party tested.
 You’ll take two pills per serving to induce your best potential sleep.
 It also sports a pretty reasonable price tag of about $0.65 per serving.

 If you’re not on a solid sleep schedule and melatonin doesn’t seem to do the trick, then this sleep aid from Nested Naturals may be the answer.
-With a blend of herbs, like valerian and chamomile, meant to help you relax into sleep, your best nights may be ahead of you.
+The blend of herbs, like valerian and chamomile can help you relax and reset your sleep routine.

 Amino acids are the building blocks of muscle, so taking them may help prevent muscle breakdown.
 That said, you may want a formula that has both branch-chain amino acids and essential amino acids, which is where this pick comes into play.